Public Safety Committee

 Fire & Rescue

-- The City of Seattle provides a lengthy and detailed list of resources and contact information for a wide variety of non-normal situations ranging from bus and traffic notices for Winter Storms to major disaster response information.
+The City of Seattle provides a lengthy and detailed list of resources and contact information for a wide variety of unusual events from bus and traffic notices for Winter Storms to major disaster response information.

-- Seattle Emergency Hubs is a site focused on communication during emergencies.
+Seattle Emergency Hubs is a site focused on communication during emergencies.
+The MIQA (Magnolia, Interbay, Queen Anne) Hubs group can help with information and training.

 Searching the web will reveal dozens of sites offering advice on Emergency Preparedness, including the CDC (Guide to Extreme Heat), AirFiltersDelivered.com (filter out the damage), YourStorageFinder.com (storing documents), homecity.com (Disaster Safety for Renters), the HumaneSociety.org and avma.org (American Veterinarians) providing advice for your pets.